ncn-foreigners/NMAR/reference/create_nmar_scaling_recipe.md

 - ...:

-  one or more matrices with named columns.
+  One or more numeric matrices with column names.

 - intercept_col:

-  Intercept column name that should remain unscaled.
+  Name of an intercept column that should remain unscaled.

 - weights:

-  Optional numeric vector of weights used to compute weighted means/standard deviations.
+  Optional nonnegative numeric vector used to compute weighted means and standard deviations.

 - weight_mask:

-  Optional logical/ numeric mask applied to \`weights\` before computing moments (useful for respondents-only scaling).
+  Optional logical mask or nonnegative numeric multipliers applied to `weights` before computing moments (useful for respondents-only scaling).
+If `weights` is `NULL`, `weight_mask` is treated as weights.

 - tol_constant: